octopus-sensing/octopus-sensing/docs/index.rst

 Copyright
 =========
-Copyright © 2020 Nastaran Saffaryazdi
+Copyright © 2020 Nastaran Saffaryazdi, Aidin Gharibnavaz

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the